TylwythTeg/Bien-Vendu/README.md

 # Bien-Vendu

 Goal:
-To create a program that can manage vending accounts
+To create a program that can manage vending accounts using flat files, coded in C++

 Allow user to:
 Create, remove, update, delete and manage accounts at will